 This display indicates there is a Flow meter assigned to Sensor 1.
 This display will read the same for Sensor 2, Remote Sensor 1 and Remote Sensor 2.
 The Current Status indicates that the current flow rate is 0gpm.
-The accumulated flow is the total flow that the sensor has measured today.
+The accumulated flow is the total flow that

+Now Logs

 The accumulated flow is logged daily at midnight and then reset.

-Now Logs (continued).

 In this example we are viewing the NOW status of Sensor 1 with an E.T.
-Gauge OR a Rain Bucket assigned to Sensor 1 (Fig. 88).
+Gauge OR a Rain Bucket assigned to Sensor 1 (Fig.88).